How to Promote your Open Source Project

 Software is not just about the project itself.
 One of the biggest lessons to learn is that people are often interested in the person or team behind a project.
 So the ideal situation is that you get to talk about your project and also to talk about yourself.
 For this to happen, you have to be noticed as a person and get invited to conferences, or speaking gigs.
 It allows you to share knowledge and talk about your project at the same time.
 Don’t get invited?
 Take initiative and respond to CFP’s, or Call For Papers.

 This blog post is actually written while being at on an open source event.
 This is a great example to show why it works: I’m there because of a previous talk about Docker security.
 I was noticed as a speaker and got asked to speak about it again, at another event.
 Being noticed helps.

 So when you get the chance to share your knowledge, use the opportunity and go for it.
-Maybe you don’t feel comfortable enough for public speaking.
-In that case, there is always the option to do guest blogging, or sharing your project as part of social talk during other meetups.
+Maybe you don’t feel comfortable enough to do public speaking.
+In that case, there is always the option to do guest blogging or sharing your project as part of social talk during other meetups.

 - Be active and respond to speaking opportunities

 - Have a blog, or do guest blogging sometimes

 - Show the people who are behind the project

 Did you notice that I introduced myself, in the beginning of this post?
 While no article is perfect, I’m proud of my work.
 Don’t use a vague alias for your precious work, but show who you are!